Academics

 “The key is in remembering that a model is a tool to help us understand the complexities of the universe, and never a substitute for the universe itself.”--Nate Silver

 How can we make informed inferences and accurate predictions using the tools of mathematics?
 Knowledge of statistics provides you with the necessary tools and conceptual foundations in quantitative reasoning to extract information intelligently from an abundance of data.
-In collaboration with your peers, you will investigate ways to depict data in an accessible and effective way, one which provides a clear mathematical snapshot of events.
+In collaboration with your peers, you will investigate ways to depict data in an accessible and effective way: one which provides a clear mathematical snapshot of events.
 Learn the laws of chance as you delve into a study of probability, work on teams in your exploration of various statistical techniques of sampling and experimentation.
 Together you will enter the world of inferential statistics and begin to use statistical tools to make inferences with a heightened level of accuracy.
 You will measure the “significance” of various hypotheses regarding health, economics, politics, and sports, thereby paving the pathway to statistical prediction.
-Enjoy the collaboration of a team working together towards the solution to a messy problem, as well as the satisfaction of working independently, practicing perseverance and resilience in your quest for an elegant solution.
+This course is designed for students who enjoy the challenge of a rigorous math course that is steeped in application and provides insight into the complexity of data analysis.

 • Calculus Honors: The Study of Change